pyiron/actions/README.md

 ## The Actions

+### `add-to-python-path`

+Adds an arbitrary number of local repo directories to the python path, pre-pending the path to that directory as it is found on the local runner.
+This is sent to the `$GITHUB_ENV` so the expanded path is available in all further steps of the same job.

+In a pyiron context, this is important for repos that use `pympipool` in order to be able to use patterns like `python -m unittest discover tests` instead of `cd tests; python -m unittest discover .` by making sure `tests` (and/or sub-directories) are available in the python path.

 ### `build-docs`

 Combines your code's environment file with a separate environment file for building documentation (`.support/environment-docs.yml` from this repo by default) and uses [sphinx](https://www.sphinx-doc.org) to build a set of HTML documentation.